Titlovi/titlovi-jellyfin/README.md

 # jellyfin-titlovi
-jellyfin plugin for fetching subtitles from titlovi.com
+get access to subtitles from titlovi.com directly in jellyfin.